Lake Matano, Indonesia

 - Statistics / Weather / Helpful Links

 Looking for Lake Matano cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the world’s ten deepest lakes,* Lake Matano on the island of Sulawesi, Indonesia is also one of the most unique.
 The picturesque, spring-fed lake covers 44,500 acres with some of the clearest water ever experienced.
 Headwaters of the Malili Lakes system, Lake Matano is fed by the Penten River and lies in a tectonic fault.
 The lake is estimated to be between one and four million years old and has been virtually isolated from other lakes as it lies a full 236 feet above water bodies lower in the chain.
 This long period of separation has created endemic fish and plants that have taken evolutionary forms seen nowhere else.
 Of the 30 types of fish in the lake, it is believed all evolved from one type of fish.
 The only imported species is an eel.
 The fish have evolved to be highly dependent on sight for feeding and breeding purposes in the pristine waters.
 Their unusual development, and the unusual high-iron content of the lower non-oxygenated layer of the lake, make Lake Matano a regular subject of scientific study.
 Although nestled between towering, green hills at 1257 feet above sea level, the bottom of the lake actually reaches down to 1937 feet- 700 feet below sea level.